ELLIOTTCABLE/espresso-sugar-standard/Languages.xml extensions.markdown

 identifier of a Sugar upon which this Sugar depends.
 Dependencies will be automatically installed first if found, and this sugar will marked as unavailable if it's dependencies are not found / unavailable.

-This tag may be omitted, or left empty.
-Both will be assumed to mean that this Sugar will work without any dependencies.

     <dependencies>
       <dependency id="name.elliottcable.Sugar.Python">Python</dependency>